 Learn with the best instructors.
 BCIT’s Medical Radiography faculty are known for their skills, expertise, and dedication to student learning.
 Pair that with our strength in hands-on education, and you get the highest quality of learning.

-- Continuous 24-month, full-time diploma program
+- Fulltime, continuous 24-month diploma program

 - A blend of on-campus lectures and labs with distance learning gives you the best of two learning styles